turnitin/perl-coding-exercise/README.md

 __1.__ Timeframe

-You should take a max of three hours to complete this exercise.
+You should take a maximum of three hours to complete this exercise.
 We want to be both respectful of your time and fair to other candidates who might not have a whole weekend to work on it.
+It is a complex task, we are looking to see how you approach the problems.
+Try to pass as many of the [exercise](exercise) tests as you can, and be able to talk about the tests you didn't get to.

 __2.__ Git